Editorial Policies

 COPE

-The journal is committed to following Committee on Publication Ethics (COPE) guidelines.
+The journal is committed to following Committee on Publication Ethics (COPE) guidelines for publication ethics and malpractice.

 ORCID